Automatic number-plate recognition: In mobile systems

 Relative speed is only one issue that affects the camera's ability to read a license plate.
 Algorithms must be able to compensate for all the variables that can affect the ANPR's ability to produce an accurate read, such as time of day, weather and angles between the cameras and the license plates.
 A system's illumination wavelengths can also have a direct impact on the resolution and accuracy of a read in these conditions.

-Installing ANPR cameras on law enforcement in the vehicles requires careful consideration of the juxtaposition of the cameras to the license plates they are to read.
+Installing ANPR cameras on law enforcement vehicles requires careful consideration of the juxtaposition of the cameras to the license plates they are to read.
 Using the right number of cameras and positioning them accurately for optimal results can prove challenging, given the various missions and environments at hand.
 Highway patrol requires forward-looking cameras that span multiple lanes and are able to read license plates at high speeds.
 City patrol needs shorter range, lower focal length cameras for capturing plates on parked cars.
 Parking lots with perpendicularly parked cars often require a specialized camera with a very short focal length.
 Most technically advanced systems are flexible and can be configured with a number of cameras ranging from one to four which can easily be repositioned as needed.
 States with rear-only license plates have an additional challenge since a forward-looking camera is ineffective with oncoming traffic.
 In this case one camera may be turned backwards.